-When recalibrating at a recalibration agency other than EKO, the sensitivity constant (μ V/Wm-2) provided by the agency may differ slightly from the sensitivity constants by EKO.
+When recalibrating at a recalibration center other than EKO, the calibration scale of the other center may differ slightly from the pyranometer calibration scale and sensitivity constants (μ V/Wm-2) obtained by EKO.
 The differences may be caused by differences in the calibration method, differences in the reference standard, measurement uncertainty, and measurement conditions.